ANDERSON PEAK (8,683') CLASS 2

 B, makes a classic, one-way, hike or ski tour.
 The end points

-would be Sugarbowl and Squaw Valley, the site of the 1960 Winter
+would be Sugarbowl and the Olympic Village, site of the 1960 Winter

 Olympic Games.
 The peaks need not be climbed, and can be bypassed,